tinytag/tinytag/README.md

 Check `python -m tinytag --help` for all CLI options, for example other output formats.

-Support for changing/writing metadata will not be added, use another library for this.

-### Supported Files

-To receive a tuple of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:
+To receive a list of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:

     TinyTag.SUPPORTED_FILE_EXTENSIONS

-Alternatively, check if a file is supported by providing its path:
+Alternatively, check if a file is supported:

     is_supported = TinyTag.is_supported('/some/music.mp3')

-### Attributes

-List of common attributes tinytag provides:
+List of possible attributes you can get with TinyTag:

     tag.album         # album as string
     tag.albumartist   # album artist as string
     tag.artist        # artist name as string
-    tag.bitdepth      # bit depth for lossless audio tag.bitrate       # bitrate in kBits/s
+    tag.audio_offset  # number of bytes before audio data begins tag.bitdepth      # bit depth for lossless audio tag.bitrate       # bitrate in kBits/s
     tag.comment       # file comment as string
+    tag.composer      # composer as string
     tag.disc          # disc number
     tag.disc_total    # the total number of discs tag.duration      # duration of the song in seconds